DR STEPHEN SETTERBERG

-Anne Marie Spidahl is Editor-in-Chief of Stillpoint Magazine, Creative Director of Stillpoint Engage and the PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, a literary critic, and the author of the novel NOTHING.
+Anne Marie Wirth Cauchon, PhD. is co-founder and Editor-in-Chief of Stillpoint Magazine, Creative Director of PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, holds a PhD in English and Comparative Literature from the University of Minnesota, and is the author of the novel Nothing.

 KATE HOLFORD Art Director

 Kate Holford is co-founder and Art Director of Stillpoint Magazine.
 Based in Glasgow, she is an artist and writer.
 She has studied at Glasgow School of Art and Falmouth Art School.
 Previously, she was Deputy Director of Stillpoint Spaces London, and before that she ran a bookshop.

 Ariadna García Llorente is a Spanish researcher, writer, and literary translator based in London.
 As well as her role as Managing Editor, Ariadna is Stillpoint Magazine‘s Spanish translator.
 She graduated in comparative literature, philosophy, and publishing, and is currently undertaking an MA in Psychoanalytic Studies at Birkbeck.
 Her passion for psychoanalysis on a theoretical level has fluctuated into an interest in the clinic, for which she has just started the clinical training at CFAR.

 Nicky Ni is Sustainability Coordinator at Stillpoint Magazine.
 She is an arts administrator, writer, curator and co-founder of TNL (aka.
 The Neu Lithium), an online platform for time-based and media arts.
 When she’s not working, she likes to geek out on coffee, scout around for techno music and fall asleep in video installations.
 Nicky is a Chinese expat lurking in Chicago.